Wheelhouse Comparable Sets

-For the final distance measure between to units, we combine the predicted base price, the predicted occupancy, and the geographical distance.
-To be considered as part of the recommended Competitive Set, the total relative diference in predicted base price and occupancy between two units is required to be below a threshold.
+For the final distance measure between two units, we combine the predicted base price, the predicted occupancy, and the geographical distance.
+To be considered as part of the automaticaly detected Comparable Set, the total relative diference in predicted base price and occupancy between two units is required to be below a threshold.

 Note: Keep in mind that the desireability of specific neighborhoods is already implicitly covered by the Base Price and the Occupancy Models.
 See our section on spatial kriging for more details.

-How attributes a Comp Set is chosen in practice
+How a Comparable Set is chosen in practice

 To explore this Comp Set model, let us take a sample ‘private room’ in downtown San Francisco, with zero bedrooms, i.e. a studio, and one bathroom that sleeps two.

-In this case, our Comp Set model identifies a competitive set of 90 units.
-Among this competitive set, 68 units are also zero bedrooms, while the other 32 have one bedroom.
+In this case, our Comp Set model identifies a comparable set of 90 units.
+Among this comparable set, 68 units are also zero bedrooms, while the other 32 have one bedroom.
 And, while 74 of the units are also classified as ‘private rooms’, 16 of the units are entire homes/apartments.

 The results are shown in the following visual, which depicts each nearby unit as a singular dot.

-As you can see, some of these nearby units are considered too far away, geographically, to be truly competitive (these units are the ‘red circles’).
+As you can see, some of these nearby units are considered too far away, geographically, to be truly comparable (these units are the ‘red circles’).